zenoweed/Repo-Uno/README.md

 # Repo-Uno
-This i my first repo.
+This is my first repo.
 Made at the FOSS and Git talk.